You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 BY: Trevor News

 Young people are listening.
-I’ve heard many people underplay the dangers of anti-LGBTQ rhetoric, citing that “it’s just politics” or “these candidates are just trying to fire up the base.”
-They say that the Supreme Court will never overturn Obergefell vs. Hodges (the landmark Supreme Court cases which legalized same-gender marriage), even when Justices make veiled threats to do so.
+I’ve heard many people underplay the dangers of anti-LGBTQ+ rhetoric, citing that “it’s just politics” or “these candidates are just trying to fire up the base.”
+They say that the Supreme Court will never overturn Obergefell vs. Hodges (the landmark Supreme Court cases which solidified marriage equality in all 50 states), even when Justices make veiled threats to do so.

 These folks are missing the bigger point, and a point that isn’t talked about enough.
-This year, 85% of transgender & nonbinary and 66% of LGBTQ young people said recent debates about state laws restricting the rights of transgender people have negatively impacted their mental health.
-That means even if anti-LGBTQ laws don’t get passed, just having negative debates in the public sphere is harmful to their well-being.
+This year, nearly 1 in 3 LGBTQ young people said their mental health was poor most of the time or always due to anti-LGBTQ policies and legislation.
+That means even if anti-LGBTQ+ laws don’t get passed, just having negative debates in the public sphere is harmful to their well-being.
 Words have power.

-Anti-LGBTQ rhetoric and legislative action have a profound impact on the mental health of LGBTQ young people.
-In 2021, 94% of LGBTQ young people reported that recent politics negatively impacted their mental health.
-When 45% of LGBTQ youth have seriously considered attempting suicide in the past year and nearly 1 in 5 transgender and nonbinary youth have attempted suicide, people with a public platform have a responsibility.
-This is an uphill battle, but The Trevor Project’s team advocates to protect LGBTQ young people every day.
-In the meantime, what can we do as allies to support LGBTQ young people during election season?
+Anti-LGBTQ+ rhetoric and legislative action have a profound impact on the mental health of LGBTQ+ young people.
+Nearly 2 in 3 LGBTQ young people said that hearing about potential state or local laws banning people from discussing LGBTQ people at school made their mental health a lot worse.
+When 41% of LGBTQ+ youth have seriously considered attempting suicide in the past year and young people who are transgender, nonbinary, and/or people of color reported higher rates than their peers, people with a public platform have a responsibility.
+This is an uphill battle, but The Trevor Project’s team advocates to protect LGBTQ+ young people every day.
+In the meantime, what can we do as allies to support LGBTQ+ young people during election season?

 The best way to support these youth is to ensure that these politicians don’t get into positions of authority.
-In 2022 alone, nearly 300 anti-LGBTQ bills were introduced in 39 states.
-With the midterms coming up, it’s more important than ever to elect candidates who won’t play politics with young lives.
+In 2023 alone, a record-breaking 600+ anti-LGBTQ+ bills were introduced, and 82 of those passed into law.
+With the election coming up, it’s more important than ever to elect candidates who won’t play politics with young lives.
 Do your research about the people on your ballots.
-When anti-LGBTQ candidates are defeated in elections, it shows young people that they have allies who will advocate for them — let them know they matter with your vote and your voice.
+When anti-LGBTQ+ candidates are defeated in elections, it shows young people that they have allies who will advocate for them — let them know they matter with your vote and your voice.

-Ryan Bernsten is the Senior Managing Editor at The Trevor Project, the world’s largest suicide prevention and mental health organization for lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people.
+Ryan Bernsten is the Senior Managing Editor at The Trevor Project, the world’s leading suicide prevention and mental health organization for lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ+) young people.
 If you or someone you know is feeling hopeless or suicidal, our trained crisis counselors are available 24/7 at 1-866-488-7386 via chat www.TheTrevorProject.org/Get-Help, or by texting START to 678-678.

 Read more from